sumirx/leaderboard/README.md

 ## How to Contribute

-`Skip Steps 1 - 3 if you followed the steps from Setup and Installation`
+`Skip steps 1 - 3 if you followed all the steps from Setup and Installation`

 1. Make sure to fork this repository into your GitHub account - this way you will be able to create Pull Requests to merge your code in the repository.